 - Extraordinary expenses for primary and secondary school education or other educational programs that meet the child’s particular needs;

 - Expenses for post-secondary education.

-Proportionate share is calculated by dividing a parent’s gross annual income by the total gross annual income of the parents.
+Dividing each parent’s gross annual income by the total gross annual income of the parents calculates the proportionate shares.
 This means that if each parent has the same gross annual income, they will each pay 50% of the expense.
 If one parent has a gross annual income that is double that of the other parent, the higher income-earning parent will pay 66% of the expense.

 Whether an expense is a valid special or extraordinary expense is dependent on the unique circumstances of your family.
 An expense may be special or extraordinary for one family and not for another.
 For example, competitive hockey may be covered in base child support for a high-income family and be considered extraordinary for a modest-income family.

-This usually means that child support continues to be paid while a child attends post-secondary if they live with one parent.
+This usually means that it continues while a child attends post-secondary if they live with one parent.

 Your total income for child support purposes may be different from your total income for income tax purposes.

 Calculating income for child support purposes may be different than just looking at your total income on your Income Tax Return.
 The income for child support of parents who are T4 employees, with no other income or income adjustments, is usually the same as their gross employment income.

 If they are self-employed or own a business, parents deduct expenses for income tax purposes.
 Parents do not deduct these expenses for child support purposes.
 This may include the rent expense for working from home or the total car expense you claim.